RosesAreBlue/Python-Puzzle-1/README.md

 # Python-Puzzle-1
 This was from a challenge somebody set me a while ago.
 I was quite proud with the results.
-Pick a low-level triangle like 3-5.
-The innermost width is how many characters are at the base of the triangle in the centre.
+Pick a low-level triangle like 3-5 where this represents how many times three larger, outer triangles encase inner triangles.
+The innermost width is how many characters are at the base of the smallest triangle in the centre.

 <pre>
 ooooooooooooooooooooooooooooooooooooooooooooooo*ooooooooooooooooooooooooooooooooooooooooooooooo